ldtteam/MinecoloniesWiki/pages/src/source/workers/knight.md

 ---
-title: Knight
+type: worker
+worker: knight
-layout: default
+layout: worker
 ---
-# Knight

 {% capture content %}
 Knights are melee guards that protect your colony.
 As long as you provide a Knight with a sword, they will protect your colony day and night.